saprykins/DAG_from_Marc_Lamberty_Udemy/README.md

 Providers help to interact with external dependencies like AWS, pgSQL etc.

 There are 3 types of operators:
 1/ execution (python or bash
 2/ transformation
 3/ sensor (keeps checking)

+Hooks are used to abstract complexity (of external tools) and get additional methods unavailable from operators